mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 I have time for a warm-up swim.
 The water is warmer than the air.
 I feel ready to swim.

-In [Italy](), the pre-race atmosphere was a _"Euro-Dance Party"_ on the beach.
+The pre-race atmosphere at [IRONMAN Italy](2021-ironman-italy-emilia-romagna),  was a _"Euro-Dance Party"_ on the beach.
 The tradition here at IRONMAN Canada is a lone bagpiper rocking a catchy tune.

 I am standing ahead of 70-80 minute group; right where I need to be.
 The shuffle to the start line begins.

 Beep, Beep, Beep.
 It is my turn to go.
 The lake is shallow for a bit from the shore.
 I finally take that first stroke; it feels great and I am off.

 The 300m marker is to my right and I am on auto-pilot.
 I feel great the entire swim.